tomhoule/homepage/content/post/spivak_chapter_1_retrospective.md

 > (v) $$ x^{n} - y^{n} = (x - y) (x^{n-1} + x^{n-2}y + ... + xy^{n-2} +
 > y^{n-1})$$

-This required figuring things out about `choose` that belong in chapter 2, and also how to use a recursive dependent function type to express the middle terms.
+This required figuring things out about `choose` that belong in chapter 2, how to express sums with a variable number of terms — the `algebra.big_operators` module in mathlib —, and also how to use a recursive dependent function type to express the middle terms.

 Another example of this were problems of the form _"Find all numbers x for which"_, like problem 11.
 I did not realize at first that what was really meant,